ic-pcg/waveFunctionCollapse/README.md

   <img src="QTR.png" width="80%">
 </p>

-As you can probably spot, tiles can be rotated and flipped, the grid does not have to be a squre, any rectangular shape can be specified.
+As you can probably spot, tiles can be rotated and flipped, the grid does not have to be a square, any rectangular shape can be specified.

 ## Local similarity